captionpoint/captionpoint-plays/THE-ROOMMATE.md

 And then someone comes into your life.
 And you become different.
 You find yourself to be...truly...alive.
 Think about how one person can change an entire lifetime of accumulated coldness and objects and silence.
-(Beat - Tanya is ajfected by this and wants to SHARON makes direct eye contact with ---
+(Beat - Tanya is affected by this and wants to help.
+SHARON makes direct eye contact with
+---
 ## ROBYN:
 speaking with a quiet and inarguable victory)
 Thank you Tanya.
 It's people like you who make the difference.
 The next step requires your date of birth and your credit card information.
+72
 8.
-(The kucken, two weeks Wer.)
+(The kitchen, two weeks later.)
 (The table is cluttered, piled high with French guidebooks, a stack of new clothes with labels still on, scattered cash, cigarettes.
-And...a record player. lt looks like the kitchen of high-rolling and sophisticated college kids with money to bum.)
+And...a record player.
+It looks like the kitchen ofhigh- rolling and sophisticated college kids with money to burn.)
 (---
 ## ROBYN:
 at the table, bagging weed.)
 (SHARON is on the cordless phone with a book-club lady.
 She looks younger, somehow, more buoyant.)
 ---
 ## SHARON:
 (To the phone.)
-Yes, how much would you like?
+Ye s , how much would you like?
 Now, was that the herbal mix or the baked goods?
 Okay dear, I'll bring it to book club tomorrow.
 Bye bye now.
 (She hangs up.)
 That's another order.
 ---